jarvisxiong/Grader/README.md

 Java-based programs.
 It employs several methods to check code validity including reflection-based invocation, abstract syntax tree inspection, output parsing, source code validation, and JVM modification.

+It also uses a GUI to display a grading rubric The instructor running the program can input grades into the GUI.
+Grades can then be stored and uploaded to Sakai

 **Table of Contents**

 * <a href="#quick-start-with-eclipse">Quick Start with Eclipse</a>